mike-weiner/pinet/README.md

 Again, enabling this setting is **not** required.
 The reason for enabling this setting is to be able to remote into your machine if there are ever any issues with it.

-### Updating Raspberry Pi OS
+### Updating Packages

-The last thing that we need to do is run a quick quick check to ensure that all of the packets provided with Raspberry Pi OS are update to do.
+The last thing that we need to do is run a quick check to ensure that all of the packages provided with Raspberry Pi OS are update to do.

 This is easily done by:
 - Opening a terminal window.
 - Input `sudo apt update` and press `Enter`.
-  - **Note:** You will most likely be prompted for your password that you created during setup.
 - Input `sudo full-upgrade` and press `Enter`.
-  - **Note:** You will most likely be prompted for your password that you created during setup.

 This process should take no longer than a few minutes to complete.